lrstanley/marill/README.md

    * Always use `gofmt` before committing anything.
    * Always have proper documentation before committing.
    * Keep the same whitespacing, documentation, and newline format as the rest of the project.
-   * Always run `make lint` if possible, to ensure you are meeting Golang standards.
+   * Always run `make lint` if possible, to ensure you are meeting Golang and community standards.
    * Only use 3rd party libraries if necessary.
 If only a small portion of the library is needed, simply rewrite it within the library to prevent useless imports.
    * Also see [golang/go/wiki/CodeReviewComments](https://github.com/golang/go/wiki/CodeReviewComments)